-Volunteering with us not only allows you to participate in programmes assisting disadvantaged communities or endangered ecosystems, but it also offers wonderful opportunities to travel in the local area in your down time or further afield either before or after your programme.
-Many decide to travel after volunteering, solidifying the lifetime friendships established during the programme.
+Volunteering with us not only allows you to participate in programs assisting disadvantaged communities or endangered ecosystems, but it also offers wonderful opportunities to travel in the local area in your down time or further afield either before or after your program.
+Many decide to travel after volunteering, solidifying the lifetime friendships established during the program.

 Our long-term field staff are a great source of advice and are here to help you make the most of your time abroad.
 Remember to ask about discounts on local activities and side trips through your association with us.
 Our Yucatan field teams have helped us put together the following information on trips and travel options in Mexico!

 Optional Side Trips

 As a large and vibrant country, Mexico can seem daunting at first, but here are a few ideas to get you going in the Yucatan Peninsula on your weekends off.

 In this region you are spoilt for choice in the number of opportunities to try out different dive sites away from the expedition.
 Dive or snorkel within the unique cenotes (the underwater river systems); dive Cozumel, where the wall dives along the island have been voted as part of the world’s best top ten diving locations; or, for a full weekend, try Isla Holbox, a small island off the north of the peninsula.
 It’s a beautiful, tranquil place, great for a quiet weekend away.
 Whale sharks (the world’s largest fish) migrate up near the island from June to September and snorkelling alongside them while they filter feed is a truly breathtaking experience!

 Alternatively, if you are looking for a break from the water, make your way to Río Lagartos where flamingos flock and river crocodiles abound; visit Bacalar - known as the lake of seven colours due to the various shades of blue; or visit prime breeding areas for the hawksbill, loggerhead, leatherback, and green turtle (May to October).